nak/systemd/docs/USER_RECORD.md

 `luksPbkdfType` → A string, indicating the PBKDF type to use for the LUKS storage mechanism.

-`luksPbkdfForceIterations` → An unsigned 64-bit integer, indicating the intended number of iterations for the PBKDF operation, when LUKS storage is used.

-`luksPbkdfTimeCostUSec` → An unsigned 64-bit integer, indicating the intended time cost for the PBKDF operation, when the LUKS storage mechanism is used, in µs.
-Ignored when `luksPbkdfForceIterations` is set.
+`luksPbkdfTimeCostUSec` → An unsigned 64bit integer, indicating the intended time cost for the PBKDF operation, when the LUKS storage mechanism is used, in µs.

-`luksPbkdfMemoryCost` → An unsigned 64-bit integer, indicating the intended memory cost for the PBKDF operation, when LUKS storage is used, in bytes.
+`luksPbkdfMemoryCost` → An unsigned 64bit integer, indicating the intended memory cost for the PBKDF operation, when LUKS storage is used, in bytes.

-`luksPbkdfParallelThreads` → An unsigned 64-bit integer, indicating the intended required parallel threads for the PBKDF operation, when LUKS storage is used.
+`luksPbkdfParallelThreads` → An unsigned 64bit integer, indicating the intended required parallel threads for the PBKDF operation, when LUKS storage is used.

-`luksSectorSize` → An unsigned 64-bit integer, indicating the sector size to use for the LUKS storage mechanism, in bytes.
-Must be a power of two between 512 and 4096.

-`autoResizeMode` → A string, one of `off`, `grow`, `shrink-and-grow`.
-Unless set to `off`, controls whether the home area shall be grown automatically to the size configured in `diskSize` automatically at login time.
-If set to `shrink-and-grown` the home area is also shrunk to the minimal size possible (as dictated by used disk space and file system constraints) on logout.

-`rebalanceWeight` → An unsigned integer, `null` or a boolean.
-Configures the free disk space rebalancing weight for the home area.
-The integer must be in the range 1…10000 to configure an explicit weight.
-If unset, or set to `null` or `true` the default weight of 100 is implied.
-If set to 0 or `false` rebalancing is turned off for this home area.

 `service` → A string declaring the service that defines or manages this user record.
 It is recommended to use reverse domain name notation for this.
 For example, if `systemd-homed` manages a user a string of `io.systemd.Home` is used for this.

-`rateLimitIntervalUSec` → An unsigned 64-bit integer that configures the authentication rate limiting enforced on the user account.
+`rateLimitIntervalUSec` → An unsigned 64bit integer that configures the authentication rate limiting enforced on the user account.
 This specifies a timer interval (in µs) within which to count authentication attempts.
 When the counter goes above the value configured n `rateLimitIntervalBurst` log-ins are temporarily refused until the interval passes.

-`rateLimitIntervalBurst` → An unsigned 64-bit integer, closely related to `rateLimitIntervalUSec`, that puts a limit on authentication attempts within the configured time interval.
+`rateLimitIntervalBurst` → An unsigned 64bit integer, closely related to `rateLimitIntervalUSec`, that puts a limit on authentication attempts within the configured time interval.